sunshine69/jenkins-docker-deploy/README.md

 Assume you already prepare the your host inventory and commit to the repo like below:

-- Get the repo `git@github.com:Mincom/pges-devops.git`
+- Get the this repo
-- Add your new jenkins host into the inventory file `ansible/inventory/hosts` in the `jenkins_hosts` host group.
-  The host inventory name must be the same as current jenkins host name
+- Add your new jenkins host into the inventory file `ansible/inventory/hosts` in the `jenkins_hosts` host group The host inventory name must be the same as current jenkins host name
-- Add your inventory data of your host to `ansible/inventory/host_vars/<you  hostname>.yaml`.
-  You can use the existing one as template and copy over.
+- Add your inventory data of your host to `ansible/inventory/host_vars/<you  hostname>.yaml` You can use the existing one as template and copy over.
 Update  these variables.
 To get the vaulted string use ansible command like below, you need to generate a vault password for your host.